Title: Best time to visit Korea.

 There are limitations which I have omitted from this chart.
-I did not consider the patterns of Chinese medical tourists, because I assume (idk if I’m wrong or right) they share considerable overlaps with the Korean holidays.
-They also make up a chunk of the Korean medical tourism population and may influence the quality of treatment/care you receive from your surgeons/consultants.
+I did not consider the patterns of Chinese medical tourists, because I assume (I don't know if I’m wrong or right) the Chinese holidays share considerable overlap with the Korean holidays, so this omission should not change the pattern of results.
+However, they do comprise a large section of the Korean medical tourism population and may influence the quality of treatment/care you receive from your surgeons/consultants if there are any differences in holidays.
 If anyone has any information about this please feel free to comment.

 After I finished this report, I realized that rainfall and humidity also play a role in how ‘icky’ one feels especially if they’re trying to get around and deswell.
-However I found that rainfall and humidity generally follow the same pattern as the temperature, so I don’t expect them to change the results of this chart.
+However, I found that rainfall and humidity generally follows the same pattern as the temperature, so I don’t expect them to change the results of this chart.

 The temperature ratings were subjective as they were determined by me.
 If you have a high tolerance of the heat (or a low tolerance of the cold), you may want to consider adjusting or removing the temperature variable so it suits your needs.

 I hope you consider this information when planning for your travels.
 Hopefully we can all hack our beauty in the most painless way possible.